 Another short and easy trail is the route between Murren and Gimmelwald.
 While you can take a quick cable car between the two villages, the walk between the two is definitely worth the effort.

 You will enjoy the valley views from up above as you take in those waterfalls and surrounding mountains throughout the trail.
 This is truly one of the top things to do around Lauterbrunnen!

-» Learn more about the trail in the Murren to Gimmelwald hiking guide
+Learn More: Check out the Murren to Gimmelwald hiking guide

 Bachalpsee Lake Hike

 Located above the town of Grindelwald, you will find one of the most beautiful lakes in the country.
 The Bachalpsee Lake hike begins on top of the First cable car and winds its way towards the lake itself.

 As you continue along the trail, you will get to enjoy the greenery of the countryside down below with the vast mountains out in the distance.
 Standing tall will be the Eiger, one of the most famous mountains in the country.